 They are my best friends.
 (I know some people say not to be friends with your kids–but I just can’t help it.)
 I like these people!

 They are fun to shop with, watch movies with, and grab coffee with…It’s amazing how things change.
 One day you’re wiping their booties and cutting up all their food…And then one day you find yourself discussing boyfriends and climate change.
 (One of my daughters is studying civil engineering and environmental studies…I get an earful.
 And I might even start using reusable bags…)

-Your kids know you better than just about anyone else…If I really want to know the truth about something–I ask my teenagers…They are brutally honest.
+Your kids know you better than just about anyone else…If I really want to know the truth about something–I ask my adult kids…They are brutally honest.

 And it goes both ways.
-My teens know I will shoot them straight.
+My kids know I will shoot them straight.

-Parenting teens has been one of the hardest, heartbreaking, pull-me-to-my-knees and pray seasons of my life.
+Parenting teens (& now young adults) has been one of the hardest, heartbreaking, pull-me-to-my-knees and pray seasons of my life.
+Downright sanctifying.
 It has grown me as a person–I’m more humble, more empathetic, more patient, more open-minded…more reliant on God.